influitive/rubocop-infl/README.md

       SoftLimit: 80
       HardLimit: 120
       AllowedLongLinePercentage: 2
+      IgnoreCopDirectives: true

 This would complain about *any* lines which were longer than 120 characters, and allow up to 2% of lines in a file to be longer than 80 characters before starting to complain about the lines longer that 80 characters.

+The `IgnoreCopDirectives` allows us to ignore `# rubocop:enable ...` (or `disable`) lines in the count so that we avoid the situation where adding a `# rubocop:disable Infl/SoftLineLength` to a file to stop a warning increases the line count so you then start getting an `Unnecessary disabling ...` message.
+The name for this option matches the option in recent `Metrics/LineLength` versions.

 # Inspiration